Nir Oz attack: Hostages

 The burnt exterior of the home of David Shalev.
 He and his son, Tal who was visiting him when the massacre took place (photo on poster attached to awning), were considered missing until they were declared dead on 7 November.

 Seventy-six people were taken hostage from the kibbutz, of whom sixty-seven were taken alive.
 The remaining nine were killed in the kibbutz and their bodies were taken to Gaza, were killed en route to Gaza, or were killed in Gaza itself on the same day of their abduction.
 Another 13 were later killed in Gaza throughout the course of the war.

 Forty of the seventy six hostages were released during the weeklong ceasefire in late November.
 Prominent abductees from Nir Oz include Polish-Israeli historian Alex Dancyg and Israeli journalist Oded Lifshitz, both of whom subsequently died in captivity.
 Both men were elderly.
 The Argentine-Israeli Bibas family was also kidnapped from Nir Oz and became prominent due to the circumstances of their abduction, with 9-month old baby Kfir Bibas being the youngest abductee.

 Some of the hostages died in captivity.
-On December 1, 2023, it was announced by the Israel Defense Forces that four kibbutz Nir Oz residents had died in captivity.
+On 1 December 2023, it was announced by the Israel Defense Forces that four kibbutz Nir Oz residents had died in captivity.
 Israeli-American-Canadian couple Judi and Gadi Haggai were believed to have been captured by Hamas and being held in Gaza.
-It was reported on December 28, 2023, that Judi had been fatally wounded during the attack and her husband had been announced as deceased about a week prior.
-As of December 29, 2023, their bodies are still being held in Gaza.
+It was reported on 28 December 2023, that Judi had been fatally wounded during the attack and her husband had been announced as deceased about a week prior.
+Their bodies were recovered by the IDF on 5 June 2025.

 An Israeli inquiry into the events analyzed video footage and witness testimonies.
 The findings indicated that an Israeli helicopter gunship targeted a vehicle containing hostages, manned by militants, resulting in the likely death of an Israeli hostage named Efrat Katz by friendly fire.